Root Cause Analysis (RCA) - Alert Based Workflows

 Modern Wi-Fi standards, such as Wi-Fi 6 and 6E, support speeds exceeding 1 Gbps, with Wi-Fi 6E Access Points (APs) typically requiring a minimum Ethernet speed of 2.5 Gbps to function effectively.
 If an AP's Ethernet connection is limited to 10 Mbps or 100 Mbps, it will significantly impact wireless performance.
 This creates a bottleneck, preventing the AP from fully utilizing its high-speed wireless capabilities and ultimately degrading overall network efficiency and user experience.

-Suggested Actions for AP Ethernet uplink degraded on Cisco Meraki MS Switches are as follows:
+Suggested Actions for AP Ethernet uplink degraded on Cisco Meraki MS Switches:

 Troubleshooting assistance in each suggested action can only be performed to its full capability while the AP is connected to a Cisco Meraki MS Switch.
 3rd party switches will not have an active test capabilities but alert detail can display connected 3rd party switch details and suggested actions.